paul-hammant/tbd/content/5-min-overview/index.md

 ## What it is

 {{< note title="Notes" >}}
-* Use of "Developers" throughout this site, means "QA-automators" for the same builable thing, too.
+* Use of "Developers" throughout this site, means "QA-automators" for the same buildable thing, too.
-* When we say 'the trunk' on this site, it is just a branch in a single repo that developers in a team are focusing on for development.
+* When we say 'the trunk' on this site, it is just a branch in a single repository that developers in a team are focusing on for development.
 It may be called 'master'.
-That hints at the fact that the branch in qustion may literally not be called 'trunk' at all.
+That hints at the fact that the branch in question may literally not be called 'trunk' at all.
 {{< /note >}}

-There are many deciding factors, before a dev team settles on Trunk Based Development, but here's a short overview of the practices:
+There are many deciding factors, before a development team settles on Trunk Based Development, but here's a short overview of the practices:

 ### Checking out / cloning